fastfetch-cli/fastfetch/README.md

 This will produce `build/fastfetch` and `build/flashfetch`, both standalone executables.
 Command line completions for bash can be found in [`completions/bash`](completions/bash).

+Note that the headers of the libraries listed in [Dependencies](#Dependencies) are needed to build the project.

 ## Packaging